TMJ Disorder Treatments

 Mouthguards / Dental Splint

 If your TMJD is associated with Bruxism, you may be recommended to wear a mouthguard or splint at night.
 This is custom-made, and prevents your teeth from grinding together.
-This treatment will ease the symptoms but won’t address the cause for your teeth grinding.
+This treatment will ease the symptoms but won’t address the cause of your teeth grinding.
 For example, if your Bruxism is caused by stress, you’ll be recommended to look at coping mechanisms and strategies that will help you handle stress.

 -